favlh/projectPython/README.md

 Mini project that created using python

-to using this script just : python3/python <script name>
+to using this script just : python3/python <files_name.py>